AwesomeQubic/sshdance/README.md

 Have fun and may meme driven development be with you

-## Security
-This is less secure than correctly setup HTTPs.
-There are no protections against potential MITM-attacks on first connections, depending on client configuration, public keys are typically stored to compare with the key served from the server.
-This also means there are no proper means to rotate keys without it looking like a MITM-attack.

-**Use at your own risk!**

 ## I have no attention span and want to get this working NOW

 Great get yourself some `nix` and run `nix flake init --template github:AwesomeQubic/sshdance/qubic-experimental`.<br>